gabbyshey334-ux/prism/.memex/context.md

 - All `VITE_*` variables from .env

 **DigitalOcean Environment Variables:**
-- All backend .env variables
+- All backend .env variables listed above
 - **CRITICAL:** Must include Firebase credentials for auth to work
 - **CRITICAL:** Must use SUPABASE_SERVICE_KEY not ANON key
+- **CRITICAL:** Must include OAuth credentials for each platform you want to connect

 ### API URL Pattern